-For further information, please see our Trust 'Allegations of Abuse Against Staff Policy' (2023).
-This is available from our school website or our staff SharePoint site.
+For further information, please see our Trust 'Allegations of Abuse Against Staff Policy' (2024).
+This is available from our school website or the ONE Academy Trust website.
 Allegations concerning staff who no longer work at the school, or historical allegations will be reported to the police.

-Organisations and/or individuals using school premises
+20. Organisations and/or individuals using school premises

-Where services are provided by separately from the school our safeguarding processes may not followed.
+Where services are provided separately from the school our safeguarding processes may not be followed.
 We will seek assurance that any provider has appropriate safeguarding and child protection policies and procedures in place.
 This will also be incorporated in any control agreement (lease or hire agreement) as a condition of use and occupation of the premises.
-Failure to have these in place or to comply will lead to termination of the agreement.
+Failure to have these in place or comply will lead to the agreement's termination.

-On occasions the school may allow organisations or individuals to use the school site and facilities, for instance via holiday clubs, sports associations, extra-curricular activities or a private letting.
-If an allegation is received under these circumstances that the school is made aware of safeguarding the procedures outlined in this policy will be followed, including informing the Local Designated Officer.
+On occasions the school may allow organisations or individuals to use the school site and facilities, for instance via holiday clubs, sports associations, extracurricular activities or a private letting.
+If an allegation is received under these circumstances that the school is made aware of the safeguarding procedures outlined in this policy will be followed, including informing the Local Designated Officer.